Top 10 things to do in Brisbane

 You won't find a better spot to enjoy Brisbane's outdoors than the Mt Coot-tha precinct.
 Discover nature at the Brisbane Botanic Gardens Mt Coot-tha, featuring diverse native and exotic plants across 56 hectares.

-While you're there, head up the mountain to the Mt Coot-tha Lookout for the best view of Brisbane.
+While you're there, head up the mountain to the Mt Coot-tha Lookout for the best view of the city and Brisbane CBD.

 If you're looking for a challenge, hike the short, beginner-friendly Summit Track in Mt Coot-tha Reserve.
 Afterward, treat yourself to ice cream from The Summit Cafe.